 It’s not a good idea to have the lead attached to the sling.
-This system is available as a “ginger lead”, which at first glance looks very convenient.
 The problem is that the lead and sling do two different jobs and must therefore be controlled separately.
-The lead slows the dog down.
-The sling supports the rear end.
+The lead slows the dog down in a backward direction.
+The sling supports the rear end with a little upward lift.
 If sling-walking your dog correctly, you should find yourself moving the lead and sling handles in different directions to one another.

 Using your hands instead of a sling